Hengle/Nexus-Security.github.io/content/posts/2016-09-09-my-colony-120-mod-unlimited-money-apk.md

 My Colony is a brand new simulation and spatial colonization strategy game from the maker of the successful simulation games My Planet, My Land and My Business Empire!

-My Colony is not and never will be one of those âstoryâ or âcityâ type games in the nickel and dime games.
+My Colony is not and never will be one of those story or city type games in the nickel and dime games.
 The goal here is to adopt a futuristic approach to the classic sim city type game.
 I don't plan on adding multiplayer or enemies or things like that.
 I really want to keep this game in the science fiction simulation category.

 Thanks for trying My Colony!